Data Governance News: Updates for Small Businesses

 NIST launches AI Agent Standards Initiative

 In February 2026, NIST officially released the AI Agent Standards Initiative, marking the beginning of standardisation work for AI agents — systems that can take autonomous actions on behalf of users.
-This builds on the NIST AI Risk Management Framework (AI RMF 1.0) and the Generative AI Profile (AI 600-1) released in 2024.
+It is run through NIST's Center for AI Standards and Innovation and builds on NIST's broader AI standards work, including the AI Risk Management Framework (AI RMF 1.0).

 For businesses deploying AI tools like Microsoft Copilot or third-party AI agents, these emerging standards will shape future compliance expectations.
 Data governance foundations — knowing where your data is, who can access it, and how it is classified — are prerequisites for any AI agent deployment.